 Day 8: We will have time for a final 3 hour morning drive on this our last full day before a final breakfast at 9.00am and then catching our return flight to Nairobi at 11.00am.
 We will have the chance to refresh at the Serena Hotel once again in the afternoon while our luggage catches us up and before our evening international flights home.
 There may be an option for you to book a day room during our time here but this is not included: the lounge area where we will relax is comfortable and spacious and there is also a pool area we can relax in outside too: this has a changing room/shower too.

-Day 9: Arrive home in the morning after our overnight flights.
+Day 9: Arrive home in the morning after our overnight flights on the 4th August.

 What our customers say